TritonDataCenter/sdcadm/README.md

     sdcadm post-setup cloudapi

-## Add Zookeeper service cluster and switch SDC services to use it
+## Add Zookeeper service cluster to be used by SDC services

 By default, an SDC setup runs with a single zookeeper service running in the `binder` instance.
 This is not the recommended setup for a production